What is leukaemia?

 Treatment of leukaemia depends on the type of leukaemia, the extent of the disease, prior treatment, and the age and health of the patient.
 The aim of treatment is to destroy the leukaemia cell and make the symptoms go away.
 The types of treatment used for leukaemia include:

-- Biological therapy: this includes the use of drugs that work by helping the immune system to recognise and attack leukaemia cells.
+- Biological therapy: this includes the use of drugs called monoclonal antibodies, such as rituximab, which work by attaching to the surface of some types of leukaemia cells, thereby helping the immune system to recognise and kill the leukaemia cells.

 - Targeted therapy: uses drugs that target specific vulnerabilities within leukaemia cells to inhibit their growth.
-For example, the drug imatinib stops the action of a specific protein that stimulates the growth of leukaemia cells in people with chronic myeloid leukaemia.
-This can help control the disease.
+For example, the drug imatinib blocks the action of a specific enzyme that is required for the growth of leukaemia cells in people with chronic myeloid leukaemia.

 - Radiation therapy: uses x-rays or other high-energy beams to damage leukaemia cells and stop their growth.
 Radiation therapy may be used to prepare for a stem cell transplantation.

 - Stem cell transplantation: a procedure in which diseased bone marrow is replaced with healthy bone marrow.
 Prior to a stem cell transplantation, high doses of chemotherapy or radiation therapy are given to destroy diseased bone marrow.
 An infusion of blood-forming stem cells that help to rebuild bone marrow is then given.
-A stem cell transplantation is very similar to a bone marrow transplantation.
+Transplants may be the patient's own stem cells (autologous transplant) or stem cells from another person (allogeneic transplant).

 Many people with acute leukaemia can be cured with immediate treatment.